 A lot of symbolism (and dogma) surrounds baptism.
 You may be baptized at any age by sprinkling, pouring, or immersion.
 Through baptism you're initiated into Christ's holy and universal church - not a particular local congregation.
 Those baptized as Infants (Prevenient Grace) will later need to be confirmed after making their own personal profession of faith in Jesus Christ (Justifying Grace).

-Before baptism you will need to confirm your faith with pastor Jerry.
+Before baptism you will need to confirm your faith with pastor Luke.
 For adults, you'll be asked to share your spiritual journey including how and when you accepted Jesus Christ as your Lord and Savior.
 For teens, a 6 week series of meetings will explain Christianity leading toward a profession of faith in Christ.
 For infants or those unable to answer for themselves, the pastor will meet with the parents or legal guardian and explain Prevenient Grace and God's provision for all persons not just those of sound mind.

 Since baptism is primarily God's activity you never need to be "re-baptized."
 But, since we live in a cycle of Sin - Confession - Restoration, we need to celebrate God's continuing work of grace in our life.
 In reaffirmation we're asked to: "Remember your baptism and be thankful."